Print

 Instructions

 1. Put the hulled and quartered strawberries in a large saucepan.
-Add sugar, water and lemon juice and mix to combine.
+Add the sugar, water, and lemon juice and mix to combine.

-2. Bring to a boil on a high heat, let boil for 5 mins.
-Reduce to medium low heat and simmer for approx 1 hour, until mixture reaches a temperature of 105C/220F.
+2. Bring to a boil over high heat and let boil for 5 minutes.
+Reduce to medium-low heat and simmer for approximately 1 hour, until the mixture reaches a temperature of 105°C / 220°F.

-3. While it’s still hot, pour into warm, sterilized jars – tighten lids and leave to cool overnight.
+3. While still hot, pour into warm, sterilised jars.
+Tighten the lids and leave to cool overnight.

 To make the shortbread

-1. Beat the butter and icing sugar together using the paddle attachment of your stand mixer or with an electric hand mixer, until fluffy and pale – about 3 minutes.
-Add vanilla and egg yolk and beat to combine.
+1. Beat the butter and icing sugar together using the paddle attachment of your stand mixer or with an electric hand mixer, until fluffy and pale, about 3 minutes.
+Add the vanilla and egg yolk and beat to combine.

-4. Lightly dust your worktop with icing sugar and roll out your cookie dough to 3mm thick.
-Use a fluted 5cm cookie cutter to cut out circles.
-Use a small round cutter (or heart shaped if you have one) to cut out the centre of half of the cookies – I used the wide end of a piping nozzle to do this.
-It’s up to you how big you make the hole.
+4. Lightly dust your worktop with icing sugar and roll out the cookie dough to 3 mm thick.
+Use a fluted 5 cm cookie cutter to cut out circles.
+Use a small round cutter (or heart-shaped if you have one) to cut out the centre of half the cookies — the wide end of a piping nozzle works well for this.
+It’s up to you how big to make the hole.

-5. Bake for 12-15 minutes, until pale golden in colour.
-Transfer to wire rack to cool, and sprinkle with the white sugar while they’re still warm.
+5. Bake for 12–15 minutes, until pale golden.
+Transfer to a wire rack to cool, and sprinkle with the white sugar while still warm.

-6. When cooled, spread 1/2 tbsp of jam on the cookies without a hole, and sandwich with one of the cookies with a cut out.
+6. When cooled, spread ½ tablespoon of jam on the cookies without a hole, and sandwich with one of the cut-out cookies.
 Repeat with all cookies.

 Notes